MicrosoftDocs/cpp-docs/docs/c-runtime-library/reference/cprintf-cprintf-l-cwprintf-cwprintf-l.md

 Formats and prints to the console.
 More-secure versions are available; see [_cprintf_s, _cprintf_s_l, _cwprintf_s, _cwprintf_s_l](../../c-runtime-library/reference/cprintf-s-cprintf-s-l-cwprintf-s-cwprintf-s-l.md).

 > [!IMPORTANT]
 >  This API cannot be used in applications that execute in the Windows Runtime.
-For more information, see [CRT functions not supported with /ZW](http://msdn.microsoft.com/library/windows/apps/jj606124.aspx).
+For more information, see [CRT functions not supported in Universal Windows Platform apps](../../cppcx/crt-functions-not-supported-in-universal-windows-platform-apps.md).

 ## Syntax